Demonophonic Blues (2004)

 Gravity

-Fight For Your Right (To Party)
+Fight For Your Right To Party

 This was the lone one take of the entire project so whatever happened is what it is.
 It rocked though and it was a freakin’ fun.
-This is my one and only appearance on a CD where I play the token rock guitar solo with a wah pedal.
+This is my one and only appearance on record where I play the token rock guitar solo with a wah pedal.
 Lord, help me.